 Second, we consider the case where each school may have multiple admission slots with different amounts of scholarship.
 Suppose that there is one school with a total capacity of 200 students.
 The school offers three types of admission slots: one with a scholarship of 4,000 USD, denoted by $o_{1}$; another with a scholarship of 2,000 USD, denoted by $o_{2}$; and one without any scholarship, denoted by $o_{3}$.
 We assume that the school has a total scholarship financial budget of 100,000 USD.
 Then, $y\in Y$ if and only if

-This $Y$ satisfies the general upper bounds constraint, but does not satisfy the general upper bounds constraint for each object.
+This $Y$ satisfies the general upper bounds constraint, but does not satisfy the general upper bounds constraint for each object type.

 Third, we consider a controlled school choice problem.
 There is also one school with a total capacity of 200 students.
 Let $S_{1}$, $S_{2}$, and $ S_{3}$ be the sets of students (agents in our terminology) from different categories, respectively.
 Note that the intersection of any two of these three sets may be non-empty.
 This implies that, as also considered by Kurata et al. (2017), Ayg\"{u}n and Bo (2021), and S\"{o}nmez and Yenmez (2022), we allow for cases in which an agent possesses multiple characteristics that justify preferential treatment under affirmative action.
-As stated by Ayg\"{u }n and Turhan (2017, 2020), students from these categories may have preferences not only over schools but also over the admission categories through which they are accepted, as exemplified by the case of engineering school admissions in India.
+As stated by Ayg \"{u}n and Turhan (2017, 2020), students from these categories may have preferences not only over schools but also over the admission categories through which they are accepted, as exemplified by the case of engineering school admissions in India.

 Based on the case of engineering school admissions in India, there exist four different slots as below.
-Let $o_{1}$, $o_{2}$, and $o_{3}$ be the slot of the school for the students in $S_{1}$, $S_{2}$, and $S_{3},$ respectively.
-Moreover, let $o_{4}$ be the open slot that can assign to any students.
-We consider the hard bound constraints; that is, if there are not enough applications for $o_{i}$, some seats in $o_{i}$ will remain empty for $i=1,2,3$.\footnote{ In the actual case of engineering school admissions in India, the capacities of some reserved slots are treated as hard bounds---if there are not enough applicants, those slots remain vacant.
+Let $o_{1}$, $o_{2}$, and $o_{3}$ be reserved slots for students in $S_{1}$, $S_{2}$, and $S_{3},$ respectively.
+Moreover, let $o_{4}$ be the open slot that can be assigned to any students.
+We consider the hard bound constraints; that is, if there are not enough applications for $o_{i}$, some seats in $o_{i}$ will remain empty for $ i=1,2,3$.\footnote{ In the actual case of engineering school admissions in India, the capacities of some reserved slots are treated as hard bounds---if there are not enough applicants, those slots remain vacant.
 However, some other types of reserved slots may be converted into general-category slots if left vacant.
 For further details, see Ayg\"{u}n and Turhan (2017).} Then, for example, let

-This implies that $30,$ $15$, and $54$ seats are preserving for $S_{1},$ $ S_{2},$ and $S_{3},$ respectively, and moreover, $101$ sets are opening to all students.
+where $\infty $ represents a sufficiently large number.
+This implies that $ 30,$ $15$, and $54$ seats are reserved for $S_{1},$ $S_{2},$ and $S_{3},$ respectively, and moreover, $101$ seats are open to all students.
 Note that students from the categories may be able to choose one from multiple slots.